ckhung981/CSI2P-Final-Project/SourceCode/README.md

 # Introduction to Programming II Final Project Template
 >
+## How to compiler

+1. get into the "SourceCode" folder
+2. enter "make"

 ## How to execute
-1.Download whole document of  CSI2P-Final-Project
+1. Download whole document of  CSI2P-Final-Project

-2.Enter the Soucecode to execute game.exe
+2. Enter the Soucecode to execute game.exe

+## How to control
+1. Left/Right: Move hero to left/right
+2. Space: Jump(can jump twice in a row)

+## goal
+Reach the green portal

 ## Resource